alexanderlc/subvocal/README.md

 # Todo

-- workers should only register for work they can complete
 - Add create sentiment as a worker task
 - Get sentiment summary as a worker task
 - Frontend app to use the API